asamalik/blog/_posts/2019-01-09-thinking-about-modularity-content-discovery.md

   - Fedora
 ---

-I just had a quick chat with Petr Šabata about content discovery and he had a brilliant idea.
+I just had a quick chat with Petr Šabata about content discovery and he might have had a brilliant idea.
 But let's first clarify what I mean by content discovery.

 ```
 $ dnf repoquery --whatprovides /usr/bin/node